skranz/RTutorSAGI/README.md

 ## Loading submission

-We first have to load all relevant submission.
+We first have to load all relevant submissions.
 A submission file that a student has created with `make.submission` has the file type `.sub`.

 You can load a single submission file with the function `load.sub` (which is basically a wrapper around base R `load`):